MatteoMocci/Most-Walkability-AI/datelog.md

 Moreover, this repo has accumulated useless files.

 ## 26/05/25
 The goal of this day is to remove all old files (excels for results, example photos) and keep just the relevant facts to then update the repo.
-Moreover, I will read the critiques to figure out viable plans to address the critiques received.
+Moreover, I will read the review to figure out viable plans to address the critiques received, realted to the AI backbone.
+Now that the repository is set, I have to guarantee myself I would be able to work from home, since tomorrow there is no power in the university building.
+So, I have to make sure I can clone the repo and work perfectly from there.
+After doing that, I'll use the trained model to perform inference with the area proposed by Palermo University.

 ### Tasks Done
 - Deleting unnecessary files from the folder
 - Updating git repo